helgatrue/API_testing/Integrational test cases.md

 - Implement a full logging approach to support debugging and auditing.
 - Expand monitoring capabilities to detect anomalies and performance degradation in real time.
 - Implement a reliable disaster recovery plan to minimize downtime and data loss in case of system failures.
+- Make the schedule for releases.
+- Automate tests for regression testing as much as it is possible.
+- Create release notes.
+- For new features make A/B testing.

 ### 🤝 Integration with Jenkins pipeline